• Share this on:

 Sustainable sourcing

-Sustainability is an important topic for European buyers.
-Important sustainability issues in pepper production involve the use of soil fertilisers, irrigation water, and pesticide residues.
+Sustainability has become an important topic for European buyers.
+Main sustainability issues in pepper production involve the use of soil fertilisers, irrigation water and pesticide residues.
 Depending on the country, the production of spices itself involves labour issues affecting women, migrant or child labour.
 Market leaders are investing in sustainability not only to improve their image, but also because of economic benefits, such as cost reduction, shorter supply chains, and easier compliance with European regulations.

 Value-added black pepper processing

 Black pepper is not used only as a spice but also as a food supplement and natural product.
-Increased consumption of food supplements is one of the strong trends on the EU market, especially under the influence of the COVID-19 pandemic.
+Increased consumption of food supplements has been an important trend in recent years.
 Some popular uses are the following:

-• Piperine as an enhancer of food supplements – The active component in black pepper, piperine, is able to improve the absorption of other supplements.
+- Piperine as an enhancer of food supplements – The active component in black pepper, piperine, can improve absorption of other supplements.
 Currently, it is most often used in combination with another popular spice, curcuma, and its active component, curcumin.
 When curcumin is used as a food supplement alone, some quantities are not used by the body, but removed through urinary excretion.
 However, absorption of curcumin is enhanced when it is combined with piperine.
 It is also used to enhance the absorption of other components such as vitamins, minerals or amino acids.

-This study has been carried out on behalf of CBI by Autentika Global.
+This study was carried out on behalf of CBI by Autentika Global.

 Please review our market information disclaimer.